MaikKlein/maikklein.github.io/_posts/2015-07-30-Unreal-Math.md

 }
 {% endhighlight %}

-I hope that you understand know how this function works.
+I hope that you understand now how this function works.